AP PHOTOS: Editor selections from Latin America, Caribbean

 This photo gallery highlights some of the top news images made by Associated Press photographers in Latin America and the Caribbean published in the past week.

-Guatemalan army officers carried the coffin of former dictator Efrain Rios Montt, who seized power in a 1982 coup and presided over one of the bloodiest periods of the country's civil war.
+In Bolivia, an explosion inside a tin mine in Huanuni, south of La Paz, left at least eight people dead and about 13 wounded.
+A dump truck transporting miners and dynamite apparently exploded accidentally when the vehicle descended down a ramp into the mine.

-In soccer, fans of the Uruguay club Penarol cheered before the start of a Copa Libertadores match against Argentina's Atletico Tucuman.
-Isaac Brizuela of Mexico's Chivas de Guadalajara scored the only goal against the New York Red Bulls during the first leg of a semifinal match in the CONCACAF Champions League tournament.
+About 600 remaining participants in the migrant caravan that drew President Donald Trump's ire made their last stop in Mexico City to give thanks to the Virgin of Guadalupe.
+The caravan started about two weeks ago near Mexico's southern border.
+The largely symbolic caravan is held annually to draw attention to the dangers faced by migrants.

-This photo gallery was curated by photo editor Tomas Stargardter in Mexico City.
+This photo gallery was curated by Chery Dieu Nalio on twitter @CheryHaiti.

 Comments